Do you want straight teeth? Do you want to change your smile?

 Orthodontics is the art of straightening teeth; is the movement and correct alignment of the teeth.
 When facial bones affect the positioning of teeth, the treatment required is called Dento-Facial Orthopaedics.
 Orthopaedics means changing the size, shape, and relationship of the bones of the face and jaws.

 We also cater for those who don’t fancy braces but want straight teeth.
-Today, we can align teeth using thin, clear, and removable correctors called Invisalign.
+Today, we can align teeth using thin, clear, and removable aligners called Invisalign.
 When they are worn, they are almost unnoticeable and they can be taken out whenever you want, this means that you can eat whatever you want, and do all the things you’d normally do.

 What is Orthodontics ?